-The CGCN-RCCV and the facility PCM must agree upon appropriate labels for the facility.
-The labels must be weather resistant and must distinguish material grown under the CGCN-RCCV Certification Program from other types of material.
+Please refer to the "Permitted CGCN-RCCV Certification Claims Policy" for complete details.
+The CGCN-RCCV and the facility PCM (Pest Control Manager) must agree upon appropriate labels for the facility.
 The PCM must notify the CGCN-RCCV in advance if the facility wishes to modify the labelling system.